MatzoMT/cs1302-arcade/README.md

    timeline.getKeyFrames().add(keyFrame);
    timeline.play();
    ```
-   The `Timeline` object also hase a `pause` method to pause the execution of the timeline.
+   The `Timeline` object also has a `pause` method to pause the execution of the timeline.

 1. **How do I pass around objects effectively?**

    From time to time, you may need to access one part of your app from another part of your app.
    You used a good design (e.g., classes and inheritance), but you find that you're passing a lot
-   of reference variales around, perhaps through constructors.
+   of reference variables around, perhaps through constructors.
 If it were one or two variables,
    then it would not be a big deal.
 However, you are likely reading this question because you
    are passing a lot of variables around.
 Your first thought might be to make those variables
    static, but that is not good for a couple different reasons--recall what it means for